 Studies funded by the NIH (National Institute of Health) called the Age-Related Eye Disease Study (AREDS 1 and 2) sought to answer the question whether taking daily vitamins and/or minerals could prevent, treat or cure AMD.
 What was found:

 - High levels of antioxidants and zinc can reduce the risk of vision loss from advanced AMD by at least 25% (patients with Intermediate Dry AMD or Advanced Dry AMD)

 - Supplements do not provide significant benefit to patients with Minimal or Early Dry AMD.

 - These nutritional supplements do not prevent the initial development of AMD, nor do they improve vision already lost to AMD.

 AREDS 2 formulation contains: Vitamin C, Vitamin E, Zinc, Copper, Lutein and Zeaxanthin.

-Fortunately, there are ways to manage Wet AMD.
-Intravitreal Anti-VEGF injections, such as Avastin (Bevacizumab), Leucentis and Eylea have been proven to reduce macular leakage and abnormal vascular growth.
-Slowing vision loss and at times even improving it (in about 50% of patients).
+Fortunately, the best eye doctor for macular degeneration finds that there are ways to manage Wet AMD.
+Intravitreal Anti-VEGF injections, such as Avastin (Bevacizumab), Leucentis and Eylea have been proven to reduce macular leakage and abnormal vascular growth, slowing vision loss and at times even improving it (in about 50% of patients).

-Low vision optical aids are often helpful for people with significant vision loss from Macular Degeneration.
-Magnifying devices including high add spectacles, hand or stand magnifiers, telescopes, and closed circuit television for viewing objects are some of the available resources.
+If you need help with macular degeneration, low vision optical aids are often helpful for people with significant vision loss from Macular Degeneration.
+Magnifying devices including high add spectacles, hand or stand magnifiers, telescopes, and closed-circuit television for viewing objects are some of the available resources.